Beluga Whale (Delphinapterus leucas)

 · Petition to Designate the Sakhalin Bay-Amur River Stock of Beluga Whales as Depleted

 CITES Appendix II - throughout its range

-* We received in 2014 a petition to designate the Sakhalin Bay-Amur River stock as depleted presented substantial information indicating that the depleted designation may be warranted.
+* We found that a petition to designate the Sakhalin Bay-Amur River stock as depleted presented substantial information indicating that the depleted designation may be warranted.

 |Weight:||average 3,150 lbs (1,430 kg)|

 |Length:||average 13 feet (4 m), but may reach 16 feet (5 m)|

 |Appearance:||small and white, lack a dorsal fin, typically do not "blow" at the surface when breathing|